 In Jalandhara’s “A Sojourn“, a woman looks back on a life well-lived, yearning for an opportunity missed that continues to haunt her even at the sunset of her life.

-In “The Homing Pigeon“, by Madhurantakam Rajaram, a American citizen and first-generation Indian boy, finds his way through the backroads of rural Andhra Pradesh to find and reconnect with his paternal grandparents who were deserted by his father.
+In “The Homing Pigeon“, by Madhurantakam Rajaram, an American citizen and first-generation Indian boy, finds his way through the backroads of rural Andhra Pradesh to find and reconnect with his paternal grandparents who were deserted by his father.

 The rural-urban divide

-Mohammad Khadeer Babu’s “The Cover,” a tragic story that spans across one family’s struggle to make a livelihood when all the odds are against them, is an impactful read.
+Mohammad Khadeer Babu’s “The Cover,” a tragic story that spans one family’s struggle to make a livelihood when all the odds are against them, is an impactful read.

 Mubasheera Begum moves from her little Muslim community in a small village to the chaos of Hyderabad to secure a better future for her children.
-Her two daughters of marriageable age, her son who she pins her hopes on are all collateral damage at the hands of a greater political agenda, leading her to rue the day she decided to migrate from her placid life in her little village to a chaotic city where death and biases are rampant.
+Her two daughters of marriageable age, and her son who she pins her hopes on are all collateral damage at the hands of a greater political agenda, leading her to rue the day she decided to migrate from her placid life in her little village to a chaotic city where death and biases are rampant.

 In Kethu Viswantha Reddy’s “The Citadel in Disrepair,” a man returns to the village he’d left in search of better pastures in the wake of a death in the family, to realize just how much the system has corroded since then and has the painful epiphany that there are some things that even he, as a doctor cannot heal.

 Meanwhile, in “Bumblebee,” life in the cities of India is shown at its most real, an educated, upper-middle-class woman, must find a way to save her marriage in the face of her husband’s infidelity without compromising on her family structure.